faenrandir/a_careful_examination/responses/response_to_8_anti-mormon_tactics.md

   * Joseph Smith, at least two of his wives, and several Church leaders misled others about polygamy [on multiple occasions](https://mormonbandwagon.com/bwv549/joseph-smiths-polygamy-denials/).
   * The 1890 Manifesto (aka [Declaration 1](https://www.lds.org/scriptures/dc-testament/od/1)) states, "We are not teaching polygamy or plural marriage, nor permitting any person to enter into its practice ...", when in fact [plural marriages were being permitted and authorized by leaders](https://www.lds.org/topics/the-manifesto-and-the-end-of-plural-marriage?lang=eng&old=true) and would be for another 14 years.
   * When asked questions about the temple and the Strengthening Church Members Committee, both [Jeffery R. Holland](https://www.youtube.com/watch?v=0zE8JKDZazc) and [Michael Purdy](https://www.youtube.com/watch?v=uFSEgDtQfK0) attempted to mislead John Sweeney.

+[^testimony]: See [Testimony, Spiritual Experiences, and Truth: A Careful Examination](https://mormonbandwagon.com/bwv549/testimony-spiritual-experiences-truth-careful-examination/) for my complete analysis of spiritual feelings.